 What Is Data Compliance?

-Data compliance is simply following rules that ensure your organization manages its users’ data—and especially their sensitive data—securely.
+Data compliance is simply following rules that ensure your organization securely manages its users’ data—and especially their sensitive data.
 Users trust firms to guard their information, from credit card details to their home address to their Social Security number.
 And the firms, in turn, trust their IT departments to ensure that users’ information is secure at all times.

 Why Do We Need Data Compliance?

 Legal actions resulting from a security breach are never good for a business’s reputation.
-News travels very fast, and users won’t want to associate with organizations that have a record of data neglect or infringement.
+News travels fast, and users won’t want to associate with organizations that have a record of data neglect or infringement.

-IT Security Standards To Know
+IT Security Standards to Know

-IT security standardization comprises of organizations coming together to verify that companies are data-compliant.
+IT security standardization comprises organizations coming together to verify that companies are data-compliant.
 These organizations will not fail to penalize those who default on data compliance policies when they get a hold of them.
 Below are some IT security standards and the measures taken against defaulters.

 General Data Protection Regulation

-The focus of GDPR is protecting users’ data and privacy in the European Union.
-GDPR also regulates the transfer of the individual personal data of residents of the EU and a couple other countries outside of those regions.
+The focus of GDPR is on protecting users’ data and privacy in the European Union.
+GDPR also regulates the transfer of the individual personal data of residents of the EU and a couple of other countries outside of those regions.

 A company that fails to adhere to GDPR policies may be fined €10 million to €20 million or 2% to 4% of its entire global turnover from the preceding fiscal year, depending on the severity of its violations.